instaclick/ICBaseTestBundle/README.md

 Most people do not even think about testing a bundle initialization.
-This is a bad concept, because every line of code deserves to be tested, even though you may not have manually create a class.
+This is a bad concept, because every line of code deserves to be tested, even though you may not have manually created a class.

 Bundle classes are known to be the place to register your CompilerPass instances.
 No matter if you have a CompilerPass or not, it is a good practice to create a default test for your Bundle class.